contiv/netplugin/docs/Design.md

 In application delivery environments, a management system coordinates the efforts of agents to accomplish the goal of placing applications in a cluster of resources (like compute, storage and network) based on their requirements, using the available resources efficiently and effectively.
 The management system also provides a front end (a central command control) to accept/input the application requirements.
 In other contexts, application delivery environments are also referred to as orchestration or scheduling platforms, container runtimes etc and the applications are also referred to as compute jobs or services.

-In application delivery environments there is usually atleast one agent per managed resource.
+In application delivery environments there is usually at least one agent per managed resource.
 And the application requirements may include (but are not limited to) specification of resource constraints and affinities; communication patterns etc.

 Unless explicitly stated otherwise, for the logic performed at the managed resource the Management Function refers to the agent running on that resource, otherwise it refers to the central command control for the user facing logic like accepting/processing application requirement.